 Helping others through my hobbies is one of the things in life I really enjoy.
 Of course, taking care of my young grandson beats that.

 Several years ago, I came across several old scout certificates.
 One in particular, a British Boy Scouts certificate, had a great deal of character but it was very tattered.
 I spent a number of hours cleaning it up which included straightening up the right border and changing out the British flag for a U.S. flag.
 Now it was ready for many uses.
+(My friend, John Davis, informed me that the patrol flags are peewit and wolf on the left, and stag and cormorant on the right.)

 The first use I thought of was for Wood Badge as the certificate had a picture of Baden Powell at the bottom.
 My focus was for staffers so I made one with three beads and one with four beads and later added one with two beads for anyone attending Wood Badge.